-$$t = \frac{-0.19 - 0}{0.34} = -0.57$$
+$$t = \frac{0.05 - 0}{0.37} = 0.13$$

-which is greater (nearer to zero) than -1.706, so does not fall into the rejection region. $H_0$ : $\beta_2 = 0$ cannot be rejected, therefore.
+which is smaller than 1.701, so does not fall into the rejection region. $H_0: \beta_2 = 0$ cannot be rejected, therefore.
 So not only is the coefficient on price quantitatively small, it is insignificantly different from zero, i.e. there is a reasonable probability of this result arising simply by chance.
+The fact that we had a positive coefficient is thus revealed as unimportant, it was just a small random fluctuation around zero.
 This result arises despite the fact that the graph of imports against price seemed to show a strong negative relationship.
 That graph was in fact somewhat misleading.
 The regression tells us that the more important relationship is with income and, once that is accounted for, price provides little additional explanation of imports.
+Well, that is the story so far.